tetra-framework/tetra/docs/index.md

     Frameworks such as Laravel Livewire and Phoenix Liveview, which heavily inspired Tetra, have shown that server side rendering with smart "morphing" of the DOM in the browser is an incredibly efficient way to build websites and apps.

-Tetra components encapsulate all aspects of their functionality into one definition in a single file.
+Tetra components encapsulate all aspects of their functionality into one definition in a single file/directory.
 The server side Python/Django code, HTML template, front end JavaScript (using Alpine.js), and CSS styles are side by side.

 Furthermore, components can expose attributes and methods as *public*, making them available to the front end Alpine.js JavaScript code.